 An ideal member management solution captures member interaction, purchase history, events attended and their account activities.
 It provides customers with the ability to access their details anytime from anywhere.
-They can instantly log and track service requests, view their membership status, renew their subscription as well as register for events / programmes at their convenience.
+They can instantly log and track service requests, view their membership status, renew their subscription as well as register for events/programs at their convenience.

-The member management solution allows businesses to align and automate manual tasks such as sending promotional emails, event invitations and renewal reminders.
+A member management solution allows businesses to align and automate manual tasks such as sending promotional emails, event invitations and renewal reminders.
 The analytics offered by the solution helps determine which processes are working and which ones aren’t assisting them to weed out the inefficient ones.
 The system provides businesses with easy integration options to connect with their in-house technology as required.
-Overall, a member management software is a dedicated member—only self-service portal for users; to function independently with minimal intervention from company staff.
+Overall, a member management software is a dedicated member – only self-service portal for users; to function independently with minimal intervention from company staff.

 Once the analysis is completed; it is time to determine if you want to purchase an off-the-shelf product or get a custom solution developed.
 In case your company wishes to get a custom solution developed; choosing the right platform is the next step.